Article

 However, engineers are working on innovative solutions to this problem.
 For example, Lightmatter, a company that makes next-generation computing platforms for artificial intelligence systems, has developed a neural-network accelerator chip that can make calculations more efficiently by using photons instead of electrons.
 While the technology isn’t currently as precise as today’s chips, it represents a step forward in the quest to make deep learning cheaper, faster, and more efficient.

-As machine learning and deep learning models evolve, they are spurring revolutionary advancements in other emerging technologies, including autonomous vehicles and the internet of things.
+As machine learning and deep learning evolve, they drive advancements in autonomous vehicles and the Internet of Things.
+Looking ahead, these technologies will continue reshaping industries.

 Understand Machine Learning